 In Michigan, you can get 10 cents for every can you recycle, so we go door to door asking for cans.
 We make about $600 an hour when we do this.

 We do an annual Marchathon where we march five miles through different neighborhoods in our community.
 We raise about $12,000 a year.
 Not only is it good money, but it is an awesome way to connect with our community members.
 People love it, and it is not terribly work intensive for a one day thing.
 Oh yea… and its early in the season so the cadences and school songs are TIGHT by the end of the day.

 I prefer to use “event type” fundraisers as opposed to selling items.
 The best “go out and sell something” fundraiser we have is a fruit fundraiser.
 We started a concert series last year that brings in local artists for concerts of different genres once a month.
 We also sell Avon, cookie dough, and have plenty of car washes throughout the year.

-We have two large and two small fundraisers.
-The large fundraisers are our marching contest and fruit sale.
+We have a large and two small fundraisers.
+The large fundraiser is a fruit sale.
 One small fundraiser is Smart Cards.
 We give the students five cards that they either sell for $12 or a donation of $35 which is our profit on smart cards.
 We do the same thing with Applebee's or McDonald's for breakfast.

 Magazine subscriptions work well, especially in the younger grades; the company bills the customer so the students/parents never collect money or deliver items.